 Bounce to the Moon.
 It's O.K. if the kids are bouncing off the walls--literally!
 What child wouldn't enjoy a warehouse-sized room filled with giant trampolines?
 Call ahead to reserve space at Sky Zone on Boston Road, and bring socks.
 859-629-4455.
 On Brannon Road you'll find another popular trampoline park: Get Air.
 859-629-4455.

 Tweak your Board.
 If words like ollie, nollie and melloncollie mean something to you, you'll probably want to head off to the skatepark in Woodland Park at the corner of East High and Kentucky Avenue.
 Bring your helmet.
 The park is open dawn to dusk.
 859-288-2900.

 Accelerate the action.
 At Malibu Jack's Family Fun Center, a Nascar-style go-kart speedway, one of the largest arcades in Kentucky, mini-golf and a café could keep the family busy, and their adrenaline pumping, all day long.
-3025 Blake James Dr. (859) 687-0401.
+2520 Nicholasville Rd.
+(859) 687-0401.
 MB2 Raceway is a new state-of-the-art indoor go-karting facility offering a high-speed race simulation on a challenging and unique road course that is fun for all skill levels and ages.
 818-364-8000.

 Bluegrass Note: Look mom, a castle!
 Yes, there really is a real castle between Lexington and Versailles.
 It was begun as a private residence, but remained vacant and unfinished for almost forty years, making it the subject of much local rumor and speculation - not to mention drive-by gawking-over the years.
 It's now a luxury "guest house".
 Just take Versailles Road (U.S. 60) west from Lexington.
 You can't miss it.
-Sorry, no tours, but they do offer special dinners by reservation.
-859-879-1000.
+You can dine at the restaurant.
+Call ahead: 859-879-1000.